So, your engine turns over, but will not start. It usually means your engine is having trouble with spark, fuel, compression or timing.

 Carburetor – If You Have One

-- If you have an old vehicle model with a carburetor, double check that the fuel level is properly adjusted.
+- If you have an old vehicle model, with a carburetor, double check that the fuel level is properly adjusted.
 If the carburetor is flooded, you’ll probably perceive a strong fuel odor under the hood.
-A little trick you can use is to fully depress the accelerator and try to start the engine.
-Finally, If the engine doesn’t start, wait for a few minutes and try again.
+A little trick you can use is, to fully depress the accelerator and try to start the engine.
+Then, if the engine doesn’t start, wait for a few minutes and try again.

-This guide not only tells you where to start but helps you build your diagnostic strategy.
-And reminds you of some simple but easy to forget places to look into.
-So most of the time, using just this guide you’ll be able to zero in on the problem.
+So, this guide not only tells you where to start, but helps you build your diagnostic strategy.
+And, reminds you of some simple, but easy to forget places to look into.